Minister for Education, Sport and Culture says 'majority' of students get into university but provides no figures | iomtoday.co.im

 Subscribe newsletter

-‘No finalised figure as yet on destination data.
-This should be available by the end of September.
+Results for England reported by exam boards would generally include Isle of Man results and would include results for all those taking exams, for example people attending night school or college.

-‘The statement is an assessment following feedback from headteachers to the department.’
+Comparing England’s results with the Isle of Man’s is difficult since Manx ones would simply include results for secondary comprehensive schools.

-They have also not released any data regarding the GCSE results, which were received in UK schools last week.
+The department has not released any data regarding the GCSE results, which were received in UK schools the week before last.

 In contrast, King William’s College in Castletown has published details.